Activate Your Burner

 If your net margin is 10% and your card fees average 3%, then roughly 30% of your profit disappears on every card transaction.
 Fees that sound small on paper feel large in practice because they are taken after you have already paid for labor, inventory, and rent.
 What remains is your profit.

-This is also why businesses with frequent, smaller transactions tend to feel the impact sooner, even at modest scale.
+This is why businesses with frequent, smaller transactions feel it sooner, even at modest scale.

 The POS Status Quo